Zitrax/nose-dep/README.md

 and the tests will run in order from lowest to highest.
 Dependencies take precedence of course so in total the ordering will be:

-1: All tests that are not part of any dependency chain ordered first by priority then by name.
+1. All tests that are not part of any dependency chain ordered first by priority then by name.
-2: Priority groups in order, while each priority group is internally ordered the same as point 1.
+2. Priority groups in order, while each priority group is internally ordered the same as point 1.

 Default priority if not specified is 50.

+## TODO

-# TODO: Strict roles such as "smoke" that cause everything to be skipped if it's not ok
+* Strict roles such as "smoke" that cause everything to be skipped if it's not ok